oordenesg/how_to_sort_the_confusion_matrix/README.md

 Person who does not have covid19 and the model classifies it as covid19 (-).
 This would be a true negative or a TN.
 Person who has covid19 and the model classified it as covid19 (-).
 This would be a type II error or false negative or FN.
 Person who does not have covid19 and the model classified it as covid19 (+).
 This is a type I error, or false positive, or FP.

+## What technique can we use to solve this problem?

+We can use the Hungarian method.
+The aim of this method is to find the minimum cost of a set of tasks that must be carried out by the most suitable people.
+It uses linear programming (PL) to perform a series of steps that can be automated.
+Thus, tools such as the statistical software R (among others) have several very useful packages for these optimization problems.